chrisreams91/3D-AudioVisualizer/README.md

 ### TODO

-- smoother loading
+- Due to security browser wont autoplay music without user interaction - add popup or something to start playing

+- setup hot reloading for local dev

+- error handling on user input for songs

-- stream data so dont wait so damn long
+- stream data from youtube

 - stop current song when loading next - resolved by above ?